Our Year 0-2's

 Years 0-2, Sanderson Whānau, are taught by Becky Hancock-Sims.
 Our Junior programme is designed to ease the transition into school and to provide all the learning and emotional support young children need to give them the best start possible.

 All our classes merge regularly to enable opportunities for a variety of friendships to blossom without the restrictions of age, and allowing opportunities for positive peer mentoring and role modelling.

-Every Friday 4 year-olds from our community join our new entrant class for a "learn through discovery", Reggio inspired, programme.
-Our new entrants are then given the opportunity to be the role models for our pre-schoolers.
+Every Friday, 4 year-olds from our community join our Junior class for a "learn through discovery", Reggio inspired, programme.
+Our Juniors are then given the opportunity to be the role models for our pre-schoolers.

 A 'typical' day in Sanderson Whānau...